NishkaDG/lukas-h.github.io/_posts/2016-11-07-use-my-jekyll-themes.md

 date:   2016-11-07 22:03:00 +0200
 ---

-The [Jekyll](http://jekyllrb.com/) static site generator is a widely used tool, that powers lots of websites, also this one.
+Jekyll](http://jekyllrb.com/) is a widely used static site generator that powers lots of websites, also this one.
 I have created two easy configurable and minimal themes.
-You can use them how you want. they are open source on Github - both licensed under MIT.
+You can use them how you want.
+They are open source on Github - both licensed under MIT.

 ## fresh material based theme
 [See the demo](http://himsel.me/material-theme/) or the [Github Project](https://github.com/lukas-h/material-theme)